HL7/fhir-udap-security-ig/input/pagecontent/index.md

 1. Permitted purposes of use for which data may be requested in a B2B Authorization Extension Object (see `purpose_of_use` in [Section 5.2.1.1]).
 1. Consent and authorization policies that may be asserted in a B2B Authorization Extension Object and supporting documentation (see `consent_policy` and `consent_reference` in [Section 5.2.1.1]).
 1. Time synchronization between community participants.
-1. PKI policies including policies for certificate issuance and distribution.
+1. PKI policies including policies for certificate issuance and distribution, certificate revocation handling (including support for OCSP and/or CRL endpoints), and the policy to be applied when revocation status cannot be checked due to infrastructure failure (see [Section 7.1.6](general.html#jwt-validation) and the workflow-specific validation requirements in [Section 2.3](discovery.html#required-udap-metadata), [Section 3.2.3](registration.html#request-body), [Section 4.2.3](consumer.html#server-processing-of-token-requests), and [Section 5.2.3](b2b.html#server-processing-of-token-requests)).
 1. Other community policies or conditions that an actor may need to meet before exchanging data with community participants or with other trust communities.
 Examples include community legal agreements, certificate policies, policies regarding what claims an actor has the authority to assert, and other community requirements relating to the specific use cases, client types and/or grant types supported by the community.

 {% include link-list.md %}